Equivariant Intrinsic Formality: Equivariantly intrinsically formal graded algebras

 \end{proof}

-\begin{exmp} \begin{enumerate} \item Consider $X=S^n\vee S^n \vee \cdots \vee S^n$ be $(p+1)$ many copies of spheres of dimension $n\geq 2$.
-There is an action of $\ZZ_p$ on $X$ which permutes the first $p$ copies of $S^n$ and keeps the last copy fixed.
-Note that the cohomology algebra is $n$-I.F. as the fixed point sets are $(n-1)$ connected.
-The cohomology algebra also satisfies the hypothesis of Proposition \ref{prop:IIF} so it is $(n+1)$-I.F.
-By induction as all higher cohomologies are zero using Proposition \ref{prop:IIF} we conclude that the cohomology algebra is I.F.
+\begin{exmp} \begin{enumerate} \item Consider the space $X=S^n\vee S^n \vee \cdots \vee S^n$, which is $(p+1)$ many copies of spheres of dimension $n\geq 2$.
+There is an action of $C_p$ on $X$ which permutes the first $p$ copies of $S^n$ and keeps the last copy fixed.
+Note that the cohomology algebra is equivariantly $n$-I.F. as the fixed point sets are $(n-1)$ connected.
+The cohomology algebra also satisfies the hypothesis of Proposition \ref{prop:IIF} so it is equivariantly $(n+1)$-I.F.
+Since all higher cohomologies are zero, by Proposition \ref{prop:IIF} we conclude that the cohomology algebra is equivariantly I.F.

 \item Consider $X=S^n \times \cdots \times S^n$ be product of $p$-copies of $S^n$'s with $p$ a prime number and $n\geq 3$.
-Then there is a $\ZZ_p$-action on $X$ by permutation and the fixed point set is homeomorphic to $S^n$.
-As both fixed point sets are $(n-1)$ connected so the space is $n$-I.F.
-As $n\geq 3$, using Proposition \ref{prop:IIF} the cohomology system is $(n+1)$-I.F. \end{enumerate}
+Then there is a $C_p$-action on $X$ by permutation and the fixed point set is homeomorphic to $S^n$.
+As both fixed point sets are $(n-1)$ connected, so the space is equivariantly $n$-I.F.
+As $n\geq 3$, using Proposition \ref{prop:IIF} the cohomology diagram is equivariantly $(n+1)$-I.F. \end{enumerate}

 \end{exmp}